How to Prioritise When Everything Feels Urgent: The Eisenhower Matrix

 Quiet but important work – thinking, planning, improving systems – gets pushed aside because it doesn’t shout as loudly.

-Another reason urgency builds is lack of clarity.
+Another reason urgency builds is a lack of clarity.

 When priorities aren’t clear, everything feels important by default.
 If you don’t know what matters most, your brain treats everything as a potential risk.